Ian Morrison (RNZAF officer): Second World War

-Postwar
+Post-war career

 Morrison was appointed an Officer of the Order of the British Empire in the 1946 War Honours, in recognition of his war service in the Pacific.
-He served in a number of staff roles in the postwar period; from June 1946, he was an honorary aide-de-camp to the Governor-General of New Zealand for nearly a year, in 1947, he was based at the Air Department in Wellington as Director of Organisation and Staff Duties, and then served as chairman of the planning executive.
+He served in a number of staff roles in the postwar period; from June 1946, he was an honorary aide-de-camp to Lieutenant General Bernard Freyberg, the Governor-General of New Zealand, for nearly a year, in 1947, he was based at the Air Department in Wellington as Director of Organisation and Staff Duties, and then served as chairman of the planning executive.

-In 1950 he went to the United Kingdom to attend the Joint Services Staff College followed by a two-year period of exchange duty with the RAF.
+In 1950, Morrison went to the United Kingdom to attend the Joint Services Staff College followed by a two-year period of exchange duty with the RAF.
 He then commanded Ohakea air base for a time.
+In 1953, he was awarded the Queen Elizabeth II Coronation Medal.

-From October 1954 he served on the Air Board, being responsible for supply.
-He was appointed an Commander of the Order of the British Empire in the 1957 New Year Honours.
-The following year he attended the Imperial Defence College.
+From October 1954, Morrison served on the Air Board, being responsible for supply.
+He was appointed a Commander of the Order of the British Empire in the 1957 New Year Honours.
+The following year, he attended the Imperial Defence College.

 Chief of Air Staff

 Morrison was appointed Chief of Air Staff (CAS) in July 1962.
 At the time, the RNZAF was in decline, operating dated equipment and the New Zealand government more focussed on its army co-operation role.
 He set about improving the strike capability of the RNZAF in response to the threat posed by communism.
 During his tenure he oversaw the introduction of American aircraft into service with the RNZAF, including the Lockheed P-3 Orion and the Lockheed C-130 Hercules.
 He prioritised equally what he saw as the three basic functions of the RNZAF; strike, maritime reconnaissance, and transport.
 For the latter two roles he initially believed the Hercules could fulfill these but he was convinced against this by his Assistant Chief of Air Staff, Air Commodore William Stratton.
 This led to the acquisition of the Orion, an anti-submarine patrol aircraft, for which Stratton had made a favourable assessment.

 Helicopters also entered service with the RNZAF during his tenure, with a number of Bell UH-1 Iroquois being acquired in 1965.
-For offensive operations, he favoured the acquisition of the McDonnell Douglas F-4 Phantom as a strike aircraft for the RNZAF but was unable to secure them before his term as CAS ended.
+For offensive operations, Morrison favoured the acquisition of the McDonnell Douglas F-4 Phantom as a strike aircraft for the RNZAF but was unable to secure them before his term as CAS ended.
 Cost was a factor together with the government's preference that RNZAF assume a defensive role.

-In the 1965 New Year Honours, he was made a Companion of the Order of the Bath.
+In the 1965 New Year Honours, Morrison was made a Companion of the Order of the Bath.
 He retired in June 1966, the morale of the RNZAF considerably improved despite his failure to modernise its strike wing.
 Four years later a fleet of Douglas A-4 Skyhawks entered service with the RNZAF, improving its offensive capabilities.